[REVIEW] The Idea of You, by Robinne Lee

 I wasn’t really planning on reviewing this age-gap, popstar, Amazon Prime-adapted romance but it’s weirdly icky, so let’s discuss.

 It’s fine that French-American gallery owner Soléne is 20 years older than her 20-year-old lover Hayes.
 It’s fine that he’s a member of the world’s biggest boy band.
 It’s fine that the spice is extra hot and pretty constant.
-It’s even fine that large swathes of this book are just lifestyle fantasy dumps, full of brand names and status symbols.
+It’s fine that large swathes of this book are just lifestyle fantasy dumps, full of brand names and status symbols.
 It’s even fine that this is apparently an ascended Harry Styles fanfic.
 (I am too old and too Black to pick up any of those references, but if that’s what you’re into, here’s the apparent proof.)
 All of that is fine.
 Romances are fantasies, and sometimes the fantasy depends on being rich, privileged, and sexually insatiable.
 Done well, it’s a lot of fun.

 Ick.